Years 8 – 12: navy blazer with school badge, to be worn every day.

 - One pair small stud earrings in the lower ear lobe

-Students are NOT permitted to wear any other upper ear lobe or facial (including tongue) piercings and will be expected to remove them if they are worn in school.
-If a student refuses to remove a facial piercing, work will be provided and she will be sent home until such time as she removes the piercing.
+For reasons promoting the Health and Safety of all students are NOT permitted to wear any other visible piercings and will be expected to remove them if they are worn in school.
+If a student refuses to remove a visible piercing, work will be provided and she will be sent home until such time as she removes the piercing.
+New visible piercings must be replaced with a clear bar then removed completely after 6 weeks.

 Pin badges/ribbons (charity):